USA vs United Kingdom Dividend Comparison

 MetricUnited StatesUnited KingdomLead

-Typical style lower yield, higher growth higher yield, heavier concentration n/a
+Typical style lower yield, broader growth exposure higher yield, heavier sector concentration n/a

 Benchmark S&P 500 FTSE 100 n/a